Article by Dean Ravenscroft, Ph.D. - Updated 31st Jan 2024

-Aleurites moluccana is the state tree of Hawaii.
-Common names for the tree include Kukui Nut, Indian Walnut, Candleberry tree, Balucant, and Candlenut.
+Aleurites moluccana, syn, Aleurites moluccanus is the state tree of Hawaii.
+Some of the common names for this tree include the Candlenut Tree, Kukui Nut, Indian Walnut, Candleberry tree, and Balucant.

 Aleurites moluccana is a fast-growing tree that can reach over 10 m (34 feet) in height, and its spread averages 8 m (25 feet).
 It is a is a member of the Euphorbiaceae family.